 STREAM learning calls for the incorporation of science, technology, religion, engineering, art, and math, but a project this year for eighth graders took it one step further by incorporating food!
-In advance of the opening of our own cathedral, students studied and created scaled replicas of some of the world’s most famous cathedrals using candy and other sweets.
+In advance of the opening of our cathedral, students studied and created scaled replicas of some of the world’s most famous cathedrals using candy and other sweets.

 They researched and wrote reports on the histories of these amazing buildings, many of which were true feats of engineering and technology for their time.
 Then, the students did the calculations to recreate these stunning structures to scale using only materials from their local grocery stores.
-The results are a testament to their creativity and are a tribute to the hard-working men and women who gave so much of themselves to build these wonderful sacred spaces.
+The results are a testament to their creativity and are a tribute to the hard-working men and women who gave so much of themselves to build these beautiful sacred spaces.

 2016-2017 PROJECT-BASED LEARNING

 The culmination of two years of study came at the Sacred Heart Cathedral School Sacred Space Assembly, which took place in late spring 2017.
-Our eighth-grade hosts interviewed representatives from each grade, and the whole school community got to watch nine short videos on the driving questions each grade tackled in their project-based learning assignments.
+Our eighth-grade hosts interviewed representatives from each grade, and the whole school community got to watch nine short videos on the driving questions each class tackled in their project-based learning assignments.